Skip to main content

 Zachary Piso

-Assistant Professor of Philosophy, Director of Facilitating Impactful Research at Hanley Sustainability Institute
+Assistant Professor of Philosophy, Director of Facilitating Impactful Research at Hanley Sustainability Institute; Director of Rivers Institute

-Piso examines the roles values and ethics play in environmental science, policy and management.
-He studies and designs processes to facilitate public participation in research and decision-making that address our pressing sustainability challenges.
-Recently, he explored ethical questions arising in food systems research, including an ongoing study of ecological citizenship and environmental governance in Rust Belt urban agriculture.
+Areas of expertise: the roles values and ethics play in environmental science, policy and management; processes to facilitate public participation in research and decision-making that address our pressing sustainability challenges; ethical questions arising in food systems research, including an ongoing study of ecological citizenship and environmental governance in Rust Belt urban agriculture.

 View Profile